Jemal Johnson: Jacksonville Armada

 In December 2014, Johnson made the move to the newly formed NASL club Jacksonville Armada.
 He scored the first goal of the opening game of the 2015 regular season, which in addition to making him Armada's first competitive goalscorer, his strike at 12 seconds into the game set the modern-era NASL record for fastest goal.
 He ended the 2015 season with five goals in 29 matches.
 He scored two goals in 24 appearances across the 2016 season.
 The 2017 season would be his last at Hodges Stadium, and he played 24 games without scoring a goal for Mark Lowry's "Boys in Blue".

 Fresno

 On January 18, 2018, Johnson signed a one-year contract with newly formed United Soccer League side Fresno FC.
 He scored nine goals in 30 games during the 2018 season as head coach Adam Smith led the team to a 12th-place finish.
 He scored seven goals in 33 games in the 2019 season; Fresno reached the Conference Quarterfinals, where they were beaten 3–2 by El Paso Locomotive FC at Chukchansi Park.

 Style of play

-Johnson is a pacey player; he also has good shooting ability from long-range and is also effective in one-on-one situations.
+Johnson is a fast player who is effective in one-on-one situations and capable of scoring from long range.